manloloy/ECE205Course/CourseNotes/01a-Unix-Linux.md

 # Introduction to Unix/Linux (Ubuntu) for C/C++ Programming

-In this class, you will be working in a **Unix/Linux** environment, specifically using **Ubuntu Desktop** via a pre-built VirtualBox VM.
+In this class, you will be working in a **Unix/Linux** environment.

 ---